Ruzwana Bashir

-Ruzwana Bashir (born 28 July 1983) is a British entrepreneur, founder and CEO of Peek, a travel company based in San Francisco, California.
+Ruzwana Bashir (born 28 July 1983) is a British-American entrepreneur, founder and CEO of Peek, a travel company based in San Francisco, California.
 She was selected in 2012 for Forbes 30 Under 30 list on Technology and in 2014 for Fast Companys 100 Most Creative People as well as Vanity Fairs Next Establishment.

 Early life and education

 Bashir was born and grew up in Skipton and attended Skipton Girls' High School in North Yorkshire.

 Bashir attended New College at the University of Oxford to read Philosophy, Politics and Economics.

 While at Oxford, Bashir beat James Forsyth in the election for President of the Oxford Union debating society in March 2004.
 However, she subsequently had to face a tribunal, accused of irregular canvassing in the shape of courting votes in her college on polling day.
 Friends of Bashir commented that the opposition to her was really "because of the colour of her skin and because she is a Muslim".
 The tribunal found Forsyth guilty of electoral malpractice.
 The Guardian commented that "Frivolous complaints have become the raison d'être of the Oxford Union", and subsequently the electoral rules of the Union were changed, so that others would not fall foul of the same problem.

 When Bashir assumed the presidency of the Oxford Union in Michaelmas Term 2004 she became only the second Muslim to hold the position after former Pakistani Prime Minister Benazir Bhutto.
 During her tenure as president, Bashir's guest speakers included Senator John McCain, Michael Heseltine, Norman Lamont, Kenneth Clarke, John Redwood, David Trimble, Tom Ford, Hans Blix, and José María Aznar.
 In 2004, Bashir met Boris Johnson (himself a former President of the Union), and in October Johnson visited Oxford to speak at a debate entitled 'This House has No Confidence in Her Majesty's Government'.

 After Oxford University, Bashir was a Fulbright Scholar at the Harvard Business School where she obtained an MBA.